Dobiasd/Behagolit/README.md

 - [Ubiquefix notation](Ubiquefix.md)
 - Expressions can only access other expressions defined after them.
 This encourages reading and writing code in a top-down approach.
 (Consequently, imports are found at the end of source files.)
 - Functions can have side effects.
-The list of possible side effects is part of the type of a function.
+The list of possible side effects is part of the type of the function.

 ## Etymology

 - "Behag" comes from the German [behaglich](https://en.wiktionary.org/wiki/behaglich), meaning comfortable, cosy.
-- "olit" is the second-person singular past indicative of the Finish [olla](https://en.wiktionary.org/wiki/olit), which means "to be.
+- "olit" is the second-person singular past indicative of the Finish [olla](https://en.wiktionary.org/wiki/olit), which means "to be".

 So Behagolit could resemble something like "you were comfortable".
 (And maybe using Behagolit is the reason you now no longer are comfortable. ^_-)